• Skip to primary navigation

 • Beansprouts – use fresh beansprouts.

-• Spring onion – for garnish.
+• Spring onions – for garnish.
 This is optional.

 Chicken chow mein